andras-adam/andras-adam/README.md

 ### Hello there 👋

-I'm **András** Ádám, a full-stack software developer currently living near Helsinki 🇫🇮.
+I'm **András** Ádám, a full-stack software developer currently living in Helsinki 🇫🇮.
 Devout developer 💻, gamer 🎮, and metalhead 🎸.

 ## This is me
 - ⚡ I'm working as a full-stack developer @ Reactron Technologies Ltd.